|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 10, 1943 during the evening, PT-112 under the command of Lt.
 Westholm departed with PT-43, PT-40 on a mission to intercept eight Japanese destroyers expected off after midnight and patrolled off the north coast of Guadalcanal between Cape Esperence and Aruligo.
 Another group including PT-59, PT-46 and PT-36 patrolled between Tassafaronga to Doma.

 After the attack, PT-112 had to turn hard left to avoid a collision and passed astern of the Hatsukaze as other ships opened fire.
 Turning east under fire, PT-112 was hit twice at the waterline and near the forward bulkhead of the engine room.
 Damaged, Lt.
-Westholm ordered the crew to abandon ship and was the last to exit.
+Westholm ordered the crew to abandon ship and was the last to leave.

 The crew deployed their life raft while PT-112 remained afloat.
-At 1:30am, Westholm attempted to return to the vessel and paddled to within 100' when the ship exploded and settled to the stern.
+At 1:30am, Westholm attempted to return to the vessel and paddled to within 100' when the ship exploded and settled by the stern.
 By dawn, PT-112 sank into Iron Bottom Sound roughly one mile east of Cape Esperence on Guadalcanal.

 Fates of the Crew